transpol/rbn/web_app_uebung3.md

     app.run(debug=True, host='0.0.0.0')
 ```

-This code defines a Flask application with a single route that consumes the REST API at localhost:8080 (Übung 2) and passes the returned JSON object to an HTML template called index.html.
+This code defines a Flask application with a single route that consumes the REST API at *IP-Adresse:Port-Nummer* and passes the returned JSON object to an HTML template called index.html.

-This is the content of templates/index.html:
+This is the content of templates/index.html (Text-Datei in Unterverzeichnis templates):

 ```bash
 <!DOCTYPE html>